martin-stangel/pm1-cicd-doc/cicd_overview.md

 ### Remaining Phases

-After the repository is checked out, remaining stages are executed by calling Groovy classes in `com.whitestein.cicd.command` package.
+After the repository is checked out, remaining stages are executed by calling Groovy classes in `com.expersoft.pm.cicd.command` package.
 See comments in these classes.

 ## Commit Message Switches Reference